Middle School Teacher & Music Director

 1969-1975 North Star High School - Forbes Campus, Kantner, PA : College Prep.
 Course

-1975-1979 Grove City College, Grove City, PA: Bachelor of Music Degree: Honors in Music
+1975-1979 Grove City College, Grove City, PA: Bachelor of Music Degree: Cum laude with Honors in Music

 1983-1985 Saint Francis College, Loretto, PA: Master's Degree work in Education